SJTU-mxtao/semantic-communication-w-codebook/README.md

 # Citation

-If you find this work useful for your research, please cite:
+Please use the following BibTeX citation if you use this repository in your work:

 xxxxx